Saturday, June 24, 2023

 A screenplay by (...Your name here!...)

-Overview: In a solar system very like ours, humanoid civilization has developed on one of the inner planets.
+Overview: In a solar system very like ours, a humanoid civilization has developed on one of the inner planets.
 The humanoids have evolved external, mechanical abilities much more rapidly than internal mental abilities, especially those related to their subjective quality of existence.
 In fact, this humanoid culture has so utterly neglected its internalities that their Spellcheck recognizes only "externalities."

-In their version of "Roman circuses," the futureless humanoids are further distracted by servile AI's which pamper them as if they were innocent children, coaxing them to atrophy.
+The futureless humanoids are further distracted by servile AI's which pamper them as if they were innocent children, coaxing them to atrophy.
 Assisting this process, the humanoid minds are altered by legal "antidepressant" drugs which help them forget why they were depressed, as well as illegal, sensation enhancing drugs that are designated illegal to keep prices high and to create the illusion that governments oppose their use.
 The coup de grace: The humanoids watch lots of TV.

 No comments: